craftercms/docs/source/faq/index.rst

 What do I need to run Crafter CMS
 ---------------------------------

-Follow these instructions run Crafter CMS you will download and install Crafter on your machine or a server. getting-started  :ref:`getting-started`
+Follow these instructions to run Crafter CMS and to download and install Crafter on your machine or server: :ref:`getting-started`

 ------------------------------------
 Can Crafter CMS be used as a portal?
 ------------------------------------
 Yes.
 Crafter is running portals for some of the most well known companies in the world.
-Use cases include intranets, global extranets, B2B portals, B2E portals and B2C portals in hospitality, finance, logistics, education and telcom and many others.
+Use cases include intranets, global extranets, B2B portals, B2E portals and B2C portals in hospitality, finance, logistics, education and telecom and many others.

 Many people hear the word portal and immediately search for a "portal" technology that meets the JSR-268 standard.
 Crafter does not support JSR-268 natively.
 We do integrate with Liferay Portal and have been deployed in cases where stronger WCM capabilities were required than what Liferay provides out of the box.